NimbleUser/apex-style-guide/index.md

 ## 4 Formatting

 **Terminology Note:** _block-like construct_ refers to the body of a class, method or constructor.
-Note that, by Section 4.8.3.1 on array initializers, any array initializer _may_ optionally be treated as if it were a block-like construct.
+Note that, by Section 4.8.3.1 on list initializers, any list initializer _may_ optionally be treated as if it were a block-like construct.

 ### 4.1 Braces

 #### 4.1.1 Braces are used where optional

 Braces are used with `if`, `else`, `for`, `do` and `while` statements, even when the body is empty or contains only a single statement.

+[Apex properties](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_properties.htm) may be written like:

+    public integer MyReadOnlyProp { get; }
+    public double MyReadWriteProp { get; set; }
+    public string MyWriteOnlyProp { set; }

 #### 4.1.2 Nonempty blocks: K & R style